viannik/py-taxi-service-authentication/checklist.md

 ```

 3. Make sure that `num_visits` works as expected.
+When you visit the page for the first time there should be: `You have visited this page 1 time`

 4. Make sure you use 2 whitespaces indentations in your `.html` files.

 ## Clean Code